-Children are identified as having SEND when their progress has slowed or stopped and the interventions and resources we normally put in place do not enable improvement.
+Children are identified as having SEND when their progress has slowed or stopped and the interventions, resources etc. we normally put in place do not enable improvement.
+Typically, children with SEN in our school have difficulty with communication and interaction, cognition and learning, behaviour, emotional and social development and sensory and/or physical and medical conditions.
 The children require different strategies for learning and need a range of different teaching approaches and experiences.